Titans and primary secular forces

-Titans are one of the most important and primitive groups of divine beings of Greek Mythology.
-They belong to the second generation of gods, before the domination of the Olympians, and are associated with the primary powers of the universe, such as time, earth, heaven and memory.
+The Titans are one of the most important and primordial groups of divine beings in Greek mythology.
+They belong to the second generation of gods, preceding the reign of the Olympians, and are associated with the primordial forces of the universe, such as time, earth, sky, and memory.

-Later, Saturn learned of a prophecy saying that his son would eventually overthrow him and did everything he could to prevent it.
-However, the prophecy was realized and Zeus managed to dethrone him and end the Titan era, after Titanic combat, the great war between Titans and Olympians.
+Later, when Cronus learned of a prophecy stating that his son would eventually overthrow him, he did everything in his power to prevent it.
+However, the prophecy came true, and Zeus succeeded in dethroning him and bringing an end to the age of the Titans, after the TitanomachyThe great war between Titans and Olympian.

 Titans are the second generation of gods in Greek mythology.